 Activity 1.
 God saved us into a church family.
-Change is a spirit-filled community project.
+Identifying & putting to death the different ways we’ve dethrone God in our marriage is a spirit-filled community project, not a solo flight.
 Read together the testimony (below) of a couple’s experience of community.
 How do you find the experience described?
 Attractive?
 Intimidating?
 Idealistic?
 Share with the group your tendencies as identified in Q3.

 At The Crossing Church, our primary support community is our CG.
 Our CG members are those we do life on life with weekly.
 What has been your experience of sharing marital struggles with your CG?
 How has this First Year group functioned differently to encourage you?
 Moving forward, how can we healthily keep both?